 History of the Canadian Rockies Trail Guide

-The 1st edition of Canadian Rockies Trail Guide was published in 1971 and is currently in its 9th edition, which was published in 2011 and has been revised and reprinted multiple times since.
+The 1st edition of Canadian Rockies Trail Guide was published in 1971.
+Now in full colour, the 10th edition was published in 2022.

 The Canadian Rockies Trail Guide was the first comprehensive hiking guide to the region and was one of the first hiking guides in North America.